jerabaul29/guidelines_writing_papers/README.md

 - **M3**: if there are many metaparameters used in the methodology, summarize these in a table.

 ## References [R]

+- **R1**: use a tool for generating the references; at least using bibtex and a bibliography .bib file (do not embedd the bibliographic entries into the manuscript, except at the last production step if required by the journal); ideally the .bib file could be exported from Zotero or similar, if not, the references can be exported individually from GScholar or similar (click on article -> all versions -> choose the relevant one and click "cite" -> BibTex).
+- **R2**: check for references duplicates.

 ## Abbreviations [B]